promaster-sdk/api-server/README.md

 In promaster-edit, register a new server on port 4500 with an authorization header value of `mytoken`.
 Publish once to the this server, then you can try the Client API at `http://localhost:4500/rest/v3/markers`.

+# How to publish to local server

+If you are developing a new API server and want promaster to publish to it you can expose your local server on the internet using [ngrok](https://ngrok.com/).

 ## How to publish new version

 ```bash